 Climate change impacts trigger various responses.
 As an example, and based both on scientific knowledge and on public opinions to end fossil fuels, political regimes seek more actively to replace carbon-intense energy sources with renewable energy sources.
 In European energy policies much faith is now put into biomass-based alternatives, and on collaboration between state and market in the major transition.

-In my thesis, I study certain political implications of this response to climate change, especially with regards to energy policy in North-South relations.
+In my thesis, I study certain political implications of this as a response to climate change, especially with regards to how land dynamics in the South relate to energy regulation in the North.
 More explicitly, I study the emerging global processes as seen in Tanzania, with the operationalizing of the European Union’s ‘regulatory regime’ on liquid biofuel production for transport as my point of entry.
-The main focus will be on the actors and mechanisms through which this regime spreads outside EU territory in general, and how they influence land use and political responses in Tanzania in particular.
-Through this research process, I will draw key lessons for climate change mitigation strategies in the North (which are particular due to the historically accumulated capital stock of nation states e.g. in the European Union).
+The main focus is on the actors and mechanisms through which this regime is diffused outside EU territory in general, and how they influence land-use and political responses in Tanzania in particular.
+Through an iterative research process, I draw key lessons for climate change mitigation strategies in the North (which are particular due to the historically accumulated capital stock of nation states, for example, in the European Union).

 Some of the major themes in my interdisciplinary research are:

 My academic background has mainly been within Environmental Science, graduating with both a Bachelor’s and Master’s degree, where I focused on Energy and Environment, and Strategic Environmental Management.
 During my education, I combined this interest in human-environment interactions with my background in South-East Asian Studies, including a thesis on collaborations between local governments, universities and environmental movements in Kyoto, Japan.
 Through this academic journey, together with my time at LUCSUS, I developed a broad portfolio of perspectives, that include a diverse toolbox of theories, methodologies, and methods that I apply in research and non-academic writing.